Arturo Umberto Illia: Political activities

 Arturo Illia became a member of the Radical Civic Union when he reached adulthood, in 1918, under the strong influence of the radical militancy of his father and of his brother, Italo.

 That same year, he began his university studies, with the events of the aforementioned Universitarian Reform taking place in the country.

 From 1929 onwards, after moving to Cruz del Eje, he began intense political activity, which he alternated with his professional life.
 In 1935 he was elected Provincial Senator for the Department of Cruz del Eje, in the elections that took place on 17 November.
 In the Provincial Senate, he actively participated in the approval of the Law of Agrarian Reform, which was passed in the Córdoba Legislature but rejected in the National Congress.

 He was also head of the Budget and Treasury Commission, and pressed for the construction of dams, namely Nuevo San Roque, La Viña, Cruz del Eje and Los Alazanes.

 In the elections that took place on 10 March 1940, he was elected Vice-Governor of Córdoba Province, with Santiago del Castillo, who became governor.
 He occupied this post until the provincial government was replaced by the newly installed dictatorship of General Pedro Ramírez, in 1943.

-From 1948 to 1952, Illia served in the Argentine Chamber of Deputies.
+From 1948 to 1952, Illia served in the Argentine Chamber of Deputies and frequently spoke out against the Peronist regime.
 Working in a Congress dominated by the Peronist Party, he took an active part in the Public Works, Hygiene and Medical Assistance Commissions.

 Election as President of Argentina

-After the fall of the government of Juan Perón in 1955, a long period of political instability took over Argentina.

-From 1955 to 1963 the country had five presidents.
-Frondizi governed the country from 1 May 1958, until 29 March 1962, when he was overthrow by a military coup.
-Frondizi's removal was precipitated by his lifting the ban on Peronism ahead of the March 1962 mid-term elections.

-After Frondizi the President of the Senate José María Guido became interim President of the country, starting a process of 'normalization' which eventually led to new elections on 7 July 1963.
+The election held on 7 July 1963 marked a return to constitutional government in Argentina after a period of political instability and internal strife following the military overthrow of President Arturo Frondizi on 29 March 1962.

+Provisional administration

+Illia's predecessor, José María Guido, was installed as head of a nominally civilian administration when Frondizi was deposed.
+A "virtual captive" of the armed forces during his nineteen months in office, Guido dissolved Congress and annulled the results of the March 1962 mid-term election that had seen Peronists sweep 45 of the 95 Chamber of Deputies seats and 10 of the 14 governorships at stake.
+However, Guido succeeded in his top priority of convincing military leaders to allow the 1963 elections.

+Military

+The 1963 elections were made possible due to support from the moderate "Blue" faction (Azules in Spanish) of the Argentine military led by the head of the Joint Chiefs, General Juan Carlos Onganía and by the Internal Affairs Minister, General Osiris Villegas.
+The Azules defeated an attempted revolt in late 1962 and early 1963 by the rival "Red" faction (Colorados in Spanish), which consisted of hard-liners who favored a military dictatorship.

+Ban on Peronism

+Like in most elections after 1955, Peronists were banned from running in the 1963 election.